tobek/laminae/notes.md

 Whil I dwelle in the signe of the leoun.
 Myn is the ruyne of the hye halles,
 The fallynge of the toures and of the walles
----chaucer canterbury tales, knights' tale
+---chaucer canterbury tales, knights' tale - LED?

 Whereto the almighty answered, not displeased.
 A nice and subtle happiness I see